-The winch brake stops the drum from turning when there is no tension on the cable and the drum lock is not engaged.
-The brake must be set to hold the drum from freewheeling when the cable is not being pulled out to avoid tangling the cable.
+The winch brake stops the drum from turning when there is no tension on the rope and the drum lock is not engaged.
+The brake must be set to hold the drum from freewheeling when the rope is not being pulled out to avoid tangling.

-As the cable is spooled off the drum, it is routed over the top of the brake assembly arm.
-The force of spooling the cable off the drum, moves the arm to release the brake.
-When the cable is no longer being spooled on, the spring pulls the arm back and engages the brake.
-The brake must be set to stop the drum from freewheeling when the cable is not being pulled out to avoid tangling the cable.
+As the rope is spooled off the drum, it is routed over the top of the brake assembly arm.
+The force of spooling the rope off the drum, moves the arm to release the brake.
+When the rope is no longer being spooled on, the spring pulls the arm back and engages the brake.
+The brake must be set to stop the drum from freewheeling when the rope is not being pulled out to avoid tangling.